OvuSense Pro User Guide

 OvuSense plots both of these temperatures on a chart each morning for the user.
 The blue line shows ‘raw’ CBT value, the green line shows the ‘smooth’ weighted average CBT curve which is used by the OvuSense algorithm to predict ovulation up to 24 hours in advance using this current cycle’s data, and then confirm ovulation.
 In each case it provides a green shading on the chart to indicate the short range ovulation window.
 At the start of each new cycle it will predict a long range fertile window.

-The blue dots and line shows the representative ‘raw’ CBT overnight values.
+The blue/purple dots and line shows the representative ‘raw’ CBT overnight values for OvuCore and OvuFirst respectively.

-The ‘smooth’ weighted averaged CBT analysis is provided by the green curve.
+The ‘smooth’ weighted averaged CBT analysis is provided by the green/orange curve for OvuCore and OvuFirst respectively.

 The blue shaded line on the OvuSense chart is the day of ovulation either predicted or confirmed by OvuSense.